neofodere/nwibuzz/README.md

 ## 📖 Description
-Nwibuzz™ is a window‑management tool for Microsoft® Windows®, developed by Néo Foderé de Frutos under the FODSOFT™ brand.
-It enhances your workspace by allowing you to adjust window opacity, keep selected windows always on top, disable interaction to click through them, reposition elements, and perform many other advanced operations.
-These features are designed to improve focus, streamline workflow, and offer a more flexible and efficient desktop experience.
+Nwibuzz™ is an advanced window‑management tool for Microsoft® Windows®, developed by Néo Foderé de Frutos under the FODSOFT™ brand.
+It lets you adjust window opacity, keep selected windows always on top, disable interaction so you can click through them, reposition elements with precision, and access a wide range of features designed to streamline your workflow.
+Its purpose is to give you a more flexible, efficient, and personalized desktop experience.

 ## 💻 Nwibuzz™ Console (Command‑line version)
 <img src="images/logo_nwibuzz_console.png" style="width: 600px; height: auto;">